solidusio/solidus/friendly_promotions/README.md

 This will create the tables for this extension.
 It will also replace the promotion administration system under `/admin/promotions` with a new one that needs `turbo-rails`.

-It will also create an initializer within which Solidus is configured to use this extension's `SimpleOrderContents` and `OrderDiscounter` classes.
+It will also create an initializer within which Solidus is configured to use this extension's `SimpleOrderContents` and `FriendlyPromotionAdjuster` classes.
 Feel free to override with your own implementations!

 ## Usage